emaloney/MBDataEnvironment/README.md

 * The singleton instance is expected to exist for the lifetime of the running application.

-* The value returned by the singleton accessor method must never change throughout the lifetime of the application.
+* The value returned by the singleton accessor method must never change during the lifetime of the application.

 ##### Dynamic Variables

 Dynamic variables associate an *expression* with a variable name rather than a specific *value*.
 When a dynamic variable is referenced, Mockingbird evaluates the associated expression, and the value yielded by that expression becomes the value yielded by the dynamic variable.

-In the [**Concrete Variables**](#concrete-variables) section above, we saw the following declaration for `$useLargeImageSizes`:
+In [**Boolean Variables**](#boolean-variables) above, we saw the following declaration for `$useLargeImageSizes`:

 ```xml
 <Var name="useLargeImageSizes" boolean="$Network.isWifiConnected -AND $Device.isRetina"/>